 In the entire history of our planet, there is only one culture that defies the logic of their expansion and development.
 That is the culture of Polynesia, and it defies logic for one very simple reason.
 At a time when man was supposed to possess only the crudest of vessels with which to ply the world’s oceans, the Polynesians populated and established vital trade in an area equal to one fifth of the earth’s surface and they did it without a compass or charts and by sailing against the wind.

-With the Millennium Kalia as the centerpiece of its’ organization, the Kalia Foundation will strive to preserve and expand the art and technology of this type of shunting vessel.
-By taking modern high technologies and combining the ancient craft and art of this shunting craft, the Kalia Foundation can show the world and the Polynesians that the Kalia is the sailing craft not just of history but of the future.
+The Kingdom of Tonga gifted this one of a kind Proa to the Kalia Foundation with the mandate to preserve the ancient art of the Proa and inspire a new generation of seafarers.
+With the Millennium Kalia as the centerpiece of it’s organization, the Kalia Foundation will strive to preserve and expand the art and technology of the Proa.
+By taking modern high technologies and combining the ancient craft and art of the Proa, the Kalia Foundation can show the world and the Polynesians that the Proa is the sailing craft not just of history but of the future.